 1936 (Tribune, July 6, p.
 3) Jack Dunnick drives in a harness race for Frank Abbey and gets first at Metisse picnic organized by the Union Nationale Metisse Saint Joseph—suggests he is well known in the Métis community for his horse skills.

-1937 (Tribune, April 22, p.
-21) “War Rumours Blamed When Three Charged with Theft of Scrap” “Scrap metal thieves in St. Boniface—still active on the strength of an armaments inflated market—are now doing things in a big way.”
-Raymond Smith (Fleet and Cambridge—Alex Smith’s son) William Dunnick (Jr.) and William Dunnick (Sr.) 713 Cambridge are arrested and charged with theft of one ton of old iron from CN yards at Paddington Junction—were loading “old railway spikes, “fish” plates from old locomotives and other scrap iron” into a truck.

-1937 (Tribune, July 31, p.
-32) “Not This Man.”
-“William Dunnec, 811 Boyd Ave. is not the William Dunnick now awaiting sentence on charges in connection with several auto thefts in Fort Rouge.

 1939 (Tribune, Feb.
 13, p.
 19) William Dunnick who lived on McDonald Road dies at age 58 (corresponds to 713 Cambridge).
 He is survived by his wife and son (daughters not mentioned).
 Buried in St. Norbert cemetery.
 Obituary suggests he is isolated from family and community?
 Sense of isolation reinforced by the fact that for many years after Mary Jane’s death, Peter Courchaine and Caroline (née Dunnick) publish “In Memoriam” poems for their mother but never for their father.
 Sometimes they are joined by William Dunnick Jr. (e.g. Free Press, Aug 30, 1962, p.
 33).
 Grave in St. Norbert cemetery has no one from Rooster Town nearby.
 Grave marker is very strange—both inexpensive and impersonal.
 It looks “homemade.”
 Also interesting is the French writing on the marker.

 1940 (City of Winnipeg Voters List) Mary Jane is living at 937 Lorette.